-Hepatopulmonary syndrome is low levels of oxygen in the blood caused by widening (dilation) of the small arteries of the lungs that occurs in people with high blood pressure in the vein that drains the liver (portal vein).
+Hepatopulmonary syndrome is low levels of oxygen in the blood caused by widening (dilation) of the small arteries of the lungs that occurs in people with liver disease.

 People have shortness of breath that is often worse when sitting up and is relieved when they lie down.
 The level of oxygen in the blood also decreases when the person sits up.
 Most people also have symptoms of chronic liver disease, such as small red spots on the skin (spider angiomas).